 Illustration: In this section, we illustrate the methods above giving examples.
 Sometimes this illustration will provide separate examples from different competitive areas for each listed rules, but often it will related to one competitive area.
 The illustration may work through a specific problem, such as finding a job, opening a business, dealing with a relations, building a sports team, and so on--is also often a better illustration.
 This entire article is, of course, such an illustration.

 1. The method is repeated in italics before the example is given.

 2. The number of examples maters the number of the steps in the rules section.

 3. Each example is as short as possible.

-4. Examples do not reference rules.
+4. Examples do not reference general principle articles.